-Bermuda to get first black Governor
+Bermuda to get first black governor

-HAMILTON, Bermuda (CMC)— Bermuda is to get its first female and first black Governor later this year, it was officially announced today.
+HAMILTON (CMC)— Bermuda is to get its first female and first black governor later this year, it was officially announced on Friday.

 Government House said Rena Lalgie, who is married with two children, will succeed John Rankin in December.